ecbtnrt/Hyro/README.md

 ![image not loaded...](https://raw.github.com/jawerty/Hyro/master/screenshots/5_edit.png)

-Overall, the Hyro app is a lightweight development tool that I made to make testing my webpages faster and easier.
-It is not meant to be a complete supplement for Sublime Text and jsfiddle, but if you use it for these purposes that's alright.
+Overall, the Hyro app is a lightweight development tool that I made to make frontend testing faster and easier.
+It is not meant to be a complete supplement for Sublime Text and Vim, but if you use it for these purposes that's alright.
 Also, If you would like to raise an issue/bug or make a pull request, you are more than welcome to and I will do my best to help solve the problem.

 Thank you and happy hacking.